renpy/renpy/sphinx/source/incompatible.rst

 **Box Reverse** The :propref:`box_reverse` style property has changed its behavior in two ways:

-* Spaces is offered to displayablesin the order the displables are presented in the screen, where previously the space was offered in reverse order.
+* Space is offered to displayables in the order the displayables are presented in the screen, where previously the space was offered in reverse order when :propref:`box_reverse` was enabled.
 This can change the sizes of some displayables.

 * A hbox that has :propref:`box_wrap` set will wrap from top to bottom, rather than bottom to top.
-A vbox with :propref:`box_wrap` set will wrap from left to right, rather than left to right.
+A vbox with :propref:`box_wrap` set will wrap from left to right, rather than right to left.

 The goal of these changes is to make the behavior of box_reverse more useful for laying out interfaces in right-to-left languages.
 To revert these changes,